jyotiyadav2508/Blog_Website_PP4/README.md

 # Incredible India - Introduction

 This is my Portfolio Project 4, which is a Full Stack website built using the Django framework for Code Institute Full-stack development program.
-> Incredible India is a blog website which targets India's tourist places, where user can look or search for a tourist place in India.
+> Incredible India is a blog website which targets Tourist Attractions in India (India's tourist places), where user can view or search for a tourist place in India.
 When the user is logged in they can also like/unlike a post and comment on a post.
 They can also share their favourite place by adding a post on the ---- Page and upload or update their user image and details.

 You can view the live site here -